Six injured, one critically in terrorist attack near Ben-Gvir's home

-A terrorist opened fire at Israeli civilians and security forces in the West Bank settlement of Kiryat Arba, near the home of Otzma Yehudit MK Itamar Ben-Gvir, the IDF Spokesperson's Unit said Saturday night.
+A terrorist opened fire at Israeli civilians and security forces at a checkpoint in the West Bank settlement of Kiryat Arba, near the home of Otzma Yehudit MK Itamar Ben-Gvir on Saturday night, according to the IDF Spokesperson's Unit.

-Ben Gvir's family was told to stay inside as Israel Police investigated.
-Following initial investigations, Israeli security forces believe the shooting was not directed at Ben-Gvir's home, but rather at a military checkpoint near the settlement, in the Hebron area.
+Ben Gvir's family and the other residents of Kiryat Arba were told to stay inside as Israeli security forces investigated.
+Following initial investigations, Israeli security forces believe the shooting was not directed at Ben-Gvir's home like he claimed but rather at a military checkpoint near the settlement, in the Hebron area.

 "My family is currently being secured under a shooting attack on our home in Givat Avot," Ben-Gvir wrote on Twitter.
 "We're listening to the instructions from security forces."